mobilepadawan/Toastit-JS/README.md

 )
 ```

 The current beta version is fully functional `but only using the library as a Module`.
-If you want to try, don¡t forget to also download the CSS file.
+If you want to try, don't forget to also download the CSS file.

 <hr>

 ## The upcoming features (we are working on it)
 These features are under revision.
 We'll inform you throw this way if this features will be available or discarded.

 - [x] To stack more than one notification on screen.
 (2024-03-08)